 In addition to having to deal with difficulties for longer, early-onset perimenopause can potentially drive other health issues like osteoporosis, heart disease, and other deadly conditions like ovarian cancer.
 This makes early awareness and monitoring essential.

 Celebrity Gabrielle Union recently opened up about her experience with perimenopause on “The View.”
 She described how her fluctuating hormones caused her to gain weight, lose hair, and even struggle with thoughts of suicide.
 It was only after discussing her symptoms with her therapist that she realized something bigger could be at play with her health.

 For women of color who are more likely to experience health issues related to perimenopause, taking early steps can mean the difference between a long healthy life and the alternative.
-And herein lies the rub: for women of color, simply sharing symptoms is not enough.
+And herein lies the rub: For women of color, simply sharing symptoms is not enough.
 Women of color need someone to believe their symptoms and believe their experiences.

-Medical gaslighting is far too common for women in general, but it rings especially true for Black women and NBWOC.
-Being told that an issue is in a person’s head and dismissing them can stop women from seeking future medical care, which can lead to a delay in treatment or neglect of it altogether.
+Medical gaslighting is far too common for women in general, but it rings especially true for Black women and other women of color.
+Being told that an issue is in a person’s head and dismissing them can stop women from seeking medical care, which can lead to a delay in treatment or neglect of it altogether.

 Simply put, the American healthcare system has a massive issue with healthcare equity, and the people who suffer most are women of color.

 It's not surprising that Black women are less likely to speak to a doctor about perimenopause than white women.
 In addition to the issues already covered, there are fewer providers of color or culturally aware practitioners in both medical and mental health specialties.

 So what do women do?
 Talk to friends and family.
 While greater community connection within communities of color is a positive, there are indications that friends and family may counsel each other to just get through it.